 When I’m not reading

-I can be found cuddled up with my dog, napping, watching the Toronto Blue Jays, cooking and baking and eating, camping, swimming, listening to a podcast (Sweet Bobby, anyone?), or, most likely of all, watching entirely too much TV (Great British Bake Off is my comfort watch).
+I can be found cuddled up with my dogs, napping, watching the Toronto Blue Jays, cooking and baking and eating, camping, swimming, listening to a podcast (Sweet Bobby, anyone?), or, most likely of all, watching entirely too much TV (Great British Bake Off is my comfort watch).

 I am a member of PACLA.